DioryMe/diograph-cli/README.md

 - remove room.json and diograph.json from the room path
 - remove it also from app-data

-addConnection(connectionPath)
+createConnection(connectionPath)
-- add connection to given (or current) path
+- create connection to given (or current) path
 - add for room in focus
-- e.g. ... addConnection /path/to/source/folder
+- e.g. ... createConnection /path/to/source/folder

 importDioryFromFile
 - copy file to appTempFolder